 It’s allowed me to teach myself HTML and CSS, and today you can take a look at how other people code and then research to learn what the code means.

-Firebug: If you use the Firefox browser, then this is the extension to install.
-It’s easy to set up, and once you’ve got it onto Firefox you can take a peek at the code of any website.
+Firefox debugger: If you use the Firefox browser, then this tutorial will show you how to turn it on.
+You can take a peek at the code of any website.
 I also used this one extensively when debugging more advanced code, where code gets generated on the fly, and you can walk through the site as you click things, using jQuery or Javacript.

 Chrome Developer Tools: If you don’t use Firefox, then I recommend Chrome and their developer tools.
-Very similar to Firebug, you can click on elements on a website and find out what code was used to make it happen!
+Very similarly, you can click on elements on a website and find out what code was used to make it happen!
 Curiosity, sated.

 Teach Yourself HTML & CSS With These Tutorial Websites